-Jennifer is a customer and place experience expert, supporting clients to transform their assets into resilient, high-performing and loved places.
-Creating successful destinations and experiences for over 20 years, Jennifer brings the customer to the decision-making table with a research-based approach to navigate trends, industry disruption and continuous change.
+Jennifer is a commercial placemaking leader, supporting clients to transform their assets into resilient, high-performing and loved places.
+Creating successful destinations and experiences for over 20 years, Jennifer brings the customer to the decision-making table with a research-based approach to navigating change and finding the opportunities in industry disruption.

 A skilled facilitator, strategist and stakeholder engagement specialist, she has walked in the shoes of commercial owner/developer, cultural curator, city marketer, brand manager and industry advocate, and knows how to align a diverse group of stakeholders to a common goal.

-Jennifer’s clients include Australia’s top property companies, and her results-focused and industry-leading strategies have won clients national and international awards.
-Her passion for diverse experiences has led her to working in Asia and Europe, directing major public events and joining an internationally acclaimed circus on tour around the globe.
+Jennifer’s clients include Australia’s top property companies, and her results-focused and industry-leading strategies have won national and international awards.

 Emma is trained in Architecture and Urban Design and has experience in social and affordable housing, heritage, strategic council work and academics.

 She has completed her Masters in Architecture and Urban Design at Swinburne University, and was the recipient of the Outstanding Student Achievement Award.

 Emma is interested in how evidence-based, community-led design can lead to more inclusive urban spaces, and how they can positively impact the wellbeing of people and the environment.

 She believes that quality place-based design can help change our world for the better, and has a specific interest in the benefits of placemaking in social housing.
 When not at Village Well, you can find Emma coaching soccer for disadvantaged women in our communities.

 Placemaking Support Officer